Rietavas Manor: The Soviet Period

 In Soviet times there was a collective farm centre and an agricultural school.

 The Present Period

-The primary manor building hasn't survived (only the foundations), however many parts of the ensemble have, including the former musicians' dormitory, water tower, park, a few outbuildings, guard house, part of the wall, two gates and the Ogiński Family Chapel, where Bogdan Ogiński and his brother duke Mykolas Ogiński are buried.
+Only the foundations of the primary manor building have survived, but many parts of the ensemble still exist, including the former musicians' dormitory, water tower, park, a few outbuildings, guard house, part of the wall, two gates, and the Ogiński Family Chapel, where Bogdan Ogiński and his brother duke Mykolas Ogiński are buried.